Works

 Bitten

-Style: Black comedy
+Style: Dark comedy

 Length: 40 minutes

-Cast: 1 male, 1 female, 2 male/female
+Cast: 1 male-identifying, 1 female-identifying, 2 male/female identifying

-Casting notes: All roles for young people
+Casting notes: All roles are for young people

-Cinderella (the slightly deviated version) Pantomime
+Cinderella (the off-script version) Pantomime

 Style: Pantomime/Comedy